bpmn-io/bpmn-js-examples/README.md

 * [commenting](https://github.com/bpmn-io/bpmn-js-examples/tree/master/commenting) - a simple commenting application build on top of BPMN 2.0 diagrams

+## Advanced

+* [custom-modeling-rules](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-modeling-rules) - add custom rules to the bpmn-js modeler
+* [custom-elements](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-elements) - a modeler that allows you to create custom elements on a bpmn diagram
+* [custom-meta-model](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-meta-model) - an example showing how the BPMN meta-model can be extended to recognized BPMN extension elements and attributes

 ## Custom

 * [custom-bower-bundle](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-bower-bundle) - how to build a custom [bower](https://bower.io) bundle of bpmn-js